Big Bend Construction Begins

 In addition to securing the loan, DSPUD also worked with the United States Forest Service (USFS) to negotiate a special use permit, which would allow for continued use and upgrade of existing water lines, use of a USFS parcel to build a water treatment structure, use of two springs located on USFS land and a water storage tank.

-District crews are already working on the first phase which involves upgrading existing water lines.
-BWD Construction of Lincoln, CA has been awarded the construction contract for building the new treatment facility.
-Work on that phase will begin in October and is anticipated to be complete in November 2019.
+District crews began working on the first phase, which involved upgrading existing water lines, in September.
+BWD Construction of Lincoln, CA was awarded the construction contract for the new treatment facility.
+Construction work started in early October and is on track for completion this winter.
+The plant will be brought online in 2020.

 District crews are replacing previously used 1 ½” emergency fire hose with 4” HDPE pipe along the bridge.
 The new pipe, extending about 700 feet, will connect at the existing water tank and transfer water to the new treatment building.
 Crews had to break up imbedded rock formations as part of the excavation process.
 Footing and stems walls are under construction.